free-creations/icalendar-rrule/README.md

 repeating events are represented by one single entry, the repetitions being shown by an attached _repeat rule_.
-Thus when we iterate through a calendar with, for example, a daily repeating event, we'll only see one single event where for a month there would be many more events in reality.
+Thus when we iterate through a calendar with, for example, a daily repeating event, we'll only see one single entry in the Calendar.
+Although, for a whole month there would be 30 or 31 events in reality.

 The _icalendar-rrule gem_ patches an additional function called `scan` into the _iCalendar Gem_.
 The _scan_ shows all events by unrolling the _repeat rule_ for a